pnhuy/quantgans/README.md

 Student: [Huy Pham](mailto:nfam_2@edu.hse.ru)

+This is my assignment for the course Deep Generative Models (HSE MDS).

 This repository demostrates the paper: [Wiese et al., Quant GANs: Deep Generation of Financial Time Series, 2019](https://arxiv.org/pdf/1907.06673.pdf)

 Please see the notebook [QuantGans](QuantGANs.ipynb) for detail of the model.